tonimelisma/Relay-Android/PRD.md

 - Append message to an in-app list (RecyclerView or simple list)

 **Deliverable:**
 SMS appear in UI as they arrive (even in background).
+Implemented via manifest `SmsReceiver` pushing into an in-memory `StateFlow` consumed by Compose UI.

 ---